SeeedDocument/Seeed-WiKi/docs/test007.md

 |Weight	|26g|

 # Hardware Overview

-!!!Note
-    This part is based on Seeeduino V4.2

 The images below show an overview of Seeeduino v4.2 hardware features.
 The pin-out and alternate functions of various pins of Seeeduino v4.2 are shown in the pin-out diagram.
 This could be used as a quick reference.